-Now, designers try out various alternatives to hamburger menu like using more contextual and intuitive hidden navigation elements, placing navigation in tabs, adding floating action buttons, and experimenting with iOS’s 3D-touch technology allowing users to peek on hidden menu elements.
+Now, designers try out various alternatives to the hamburger menus like using more contextual and intuitive hidden navigation elements, placing navigation in tabs, adding floating action buttons, and experimenting with iOS’s 3D-touch technology allowing users to peek on hidden menu elements.

-Which of these patterns will become the next mobile UI trends is yet to be seen.
+Which of these patterns will become the next mobile UI trend is yet to be seen.